Race from Blue Ridge, GA to Chatsworth, GA!

 Package Pick Pick-up - Saturday, April 1st starting at 4:30 am.
 City Park, 900 E. Main St. Blue Ridge, GA 30513

 Signs and flagging mark the entire 100 mile (22,000 feet of elevation gain/loss) and 100k (15,000 feet of elevation gain/loss)course.
 Maps will also be provided and each racer for the entire race so race staff, support crews, and family can assist.
 The race starts in the downtown city park of Blue Ridge, Georgia with runners heading west out of town down the abandoned railroad tracks to Cherry Log.
 Picking up the Benton MacKaye Trail in Cherry Log to start heading North to Dyer Gap.
 Continuing along the BMT until the runners meet the Northern Terminus of the Pinhoti Trail.
 Turning South on the Pinhoti Trail heading to Mulberry Gap Retreat passing by some beautiful waterfalls and climbing some big summits.
 After Mulberry Gap, runners head into the toughest sections of the course with a climb over Turkey and Tatum Mountains to then pick-up the Pinhoti Connector for a huge climb up to Fort Mountain State Park.
 From here runners will complete both the Gahuti and 301 Trails in Fort Mountain State Park which provide the best views on the course, all at a STEEP price.
 Using the Pinhoti Connector to return to the Pinhoti Trail, heading South to the Finish which is the parking lot off Dennis Mill Rd.
-15,000 feet of elevation gain/loss and one of the most challenging courses in North Georgia.
+22,000 feet of elevation gain/loss and one of the most challenging courses in North Georgia.